 Anyone with information is asked to call 202-727-9099.”

-Thanks to ashleynmeadows for sending us the rather artistic, though painful sight from Bloomingdale.
+Oof.
+Thanks to Chris for sending from Bloomingdale.

 via google maps